vvilgelm/hethar.app-website/SETUP_REQUIREMENTS.md

 ### 8. **DNS Records for Resend**

-You'll need to add these DNS records to `hethar.app`:
+You'll need to add these DNS records to `usemethod.pro`:

 **TXT Record** (Verification):
 ```